RosettaCommons/documentation/application_documentation/antibody-python-script.md

 Application purpose
 ===========================================

-This is a python script for pre-processing for the antibody protocol: [https://svn.rosettacommons.org/source/trunk/antibody/scripts.v2/](https://svn.rosettacommons.org/source/trunk/antibody/scripts.v2/)
+This is a python script for pre-processing for the antibody protocol (developer only repository): [https://svn.rosettacommons.org/source/trunk/antibody/scripts.v2/](https://svn.rosettacommons.org/source/trunk/antibody/scripts.v2/)

 The script consists of 3 main steps: